-Temple Israel Center is excited to announce the formation of an Inclusion Committee.
-This committee, under the professional guidance of Michelle Steinhart, TIC Director of Inclusion, is seeking to eliminate barriers members encounter to full participation in our synagogue community.
+Temple Israel Center's Inclusion Committee, under the professional guidance of Michelle Steinhart, TIC Director of Inclusion, strives to eliminate barriers members encounter to full participation in our synagogue community.
 While we at TIC are proud of all the inclusion programming we offer, we know there is room for improvement.

 If you, or a member of your family, are feeling isolated, stigmatized, and/or excluded because of factors related to your physical or mental health; gender or sexual identity; age; physical or developmental disabilities; substance abuse; domestic abuse; etc., the Committee wants to eliminate obstacles to your feeling fully welcome and capable of participating.